tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

 ### `sync-back`

-Push the staging work to the remote temporary branch and fast-forward (or hard reset) the work repository so it matches.
+Publish the staging work to the remote temporary branch and refresh the work repository's local copy of that temporary branch.
+Pass `--promote` to fast- forward (or hard reset) the original work branch so it matches the staging changes.

 ```bash
 python3 stage_sync.py --staging-root ~/staging --work-root ~/code sync-back demo-stage